opil/documentation/docs/admin/OPIL/opil_server.md

 ### Troubleshooting and updating the docker environment

-If you did not have `docker` environment set up or either of the commands resulted in an out-of-date version or in some error or other unexpected result see the following links respectively.
+If you did not have `docker` environment set up or either of the commands resulted in an out-of-date version, in some error or other unexpected result see the following links respectively.

 For `docker` related instructions, see [docker installation guide](https://docs.docker.com/install/).
 For `docker-compose` related instructions, see [docker-compose installation guide](https://docs.docker.com/compose/install/).